artem-mangilev/scsslider/README.md

     .slide
 ```

-Here it the way to initialize `scsslider` from scss:
+Here is the way to initialize `scsslider` from scss:

 ```scss
 @import "~scsslider"